-Action on applications.
-30.50.104
+30.50.104 Action on applications.

 - (1) The building official shall examine or cause to be examined applications for permits and amendments thereto within a reasonable time after filing.
 If the application or the construction documents do not conform to the requirements of applicable laws, the building official shall reject such application in writing, stating the reasons therefore.
-If the building official is satisfied that the proposed work conforms to the requirements of the construction codes and all other applicable laws and ordinances, the building official shall issue a permit as soon as practicable. - Where a building permit application has been made for construction, other than for 39 maintenance, repairs, and minor alterations, on a parcel of land not served by a public 40 sanitary sewer system, a building permit shall not be issued without prior approval from 41 42 - the ((Snohomish Health District)) county health department of an approved means of - waste disposal.
-43 construction.
+If the building official is satisfied that the proposed work conforms to the requirements of the construction codes and all other applicable laws and ordinances, the building official shall issue a permit as soon as practicable. - shall issue a permit as soon as practicable.

+(2) Where a building permit application has been made for construction, other than for - 43 maintenance, repairs, and minor alterations, on a parcel of land not served by a public - sanitary sewer system, a building permit shall not be issued without prior approval from

-- 44 (3) In order to determine that the plans, specifications, and other data filed for review - 45 conform to the requirements of this and other applicable laws and ordinances, the do not require routing and insurance.
+(3) In order to determine that the plans, specifications, and other data filed for review conform to the requirements of this and other applicable laws and ordinances, the building official may require an inspection and evaluation of the site of any proposed construction.